jkraenzle/riverbed_portal_utilities/README.md

 > python portal_utilities.py --backuprestorefromconfig backuprestore.yaml

-The backuprestore.yaml configuration file includes the ability to specify the source hostname and username and the destination hostname and username, along with backup storage and deletion options.
+The backuprestore.yaml configuration file includes the ability to specify the source hostname and username and the destination hostname and username, along with backup storage, deletion, and other options.

 <b>Backup Only</b>

 > python portal_utilities.py --backupfromconfig backup.yaml

-The backup.yaml configuration file includes the ability to specify hostname, username, and backup storage and deletion options.
+The backup.yaml configuration file includes the ability to specify hostname, username, and backup storage, deletion, and other options.

 <b>Actions</b>